snkashis/android-docs/pages/map-sdk/overview/events.md

 path: /map-sdk/overview/events/
 ---
 # Events
 The Map SDK provides various ways to listen to map events.
-The majority of listeners the SDK offers are listed below; however, you'll occasionally find other listeners specific to their corresponding API inside other overview documents.
+The majority of listeners that the SDK offers are listed below.
+However, you'll occasionally find other listeners specific to their corresponding API inside other overview documents.

 ### Map click & long click events
-Click (tap) events can be setup through the `MapboxMap` object and invoke a callback each time the event occurs.
-In both cases, the callback provides a `LatLng` where the user click occurred on the map.
+Click (tap) events can be set up through the `MapboxMap` object and invoke a callback each time that the event occurs.
+In both cases, the callback provides a `LatLng` of where the user click occurred on the map.
 To add an onClick listener to your map, insert the following snippet inside your application's code:

 ```java
 mapboxMap.setOnMapClickListener(new MapboxMap.OnMapClickListener() {